Healthy Homes Assessment Linden

 Insulation Linden

-Insulation for underfloor and ceilings has been compulsory on all rental houses since 1 July 2019.
-Property managers and landlords are required to ensure that the insulation meets the new quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.
+Ceiling and underfloor insulation is required to all rental houses from 1 July 2019.
+All landlords and property managers should ensure the insulation meets this new standard.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may require to be filled with or replaced.

-A house that is well-insulated can help control condensation, and decrease the risk of mould and dampness and it will make an easier task to the home to retain heat.
+A house that is well-insulated can reduce condensation and reduce the chances of mould and dampness, as well as making more easy to the home to keep warmth.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 Linden Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about what’s inside the building it is also about the outside.
-You must make sure there is somewhere for surface, rain as well as groundwater to move and prevent it from getting inside.
-When it comes to moisture and damp it is frequently the concerns you don’t notice that could become a major issue and cause the property to suffer and affecting the tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside it is also about the outside.
+You must ensure there is somewhere to allow surface, rain or ground water and to prevent it from getting inside.
+When it is damp and moisture, it is usually the concerns you don’t notice that can cause a lot of trouble and cause damage to your investment and harming the tenant’s well-being.

-Rental properties require to be equipped with efficient drainage to remove storm water, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure the water is able to go and that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Properties that are rented must be equipped with effective drainage to get rid of the stormwater and surface waters and ground water, which includes an appropriate runoff or outfall.
+Making sure that water has a place to go, and that it doesn’t sit beneath structures is an important aspect of keeping your property dry.

-In addition to a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between floorboards and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and ground, a ground water barrier must be constructed if it is reasonably practicable to install it.

-The ground-moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture from the ground from rising into the building.
-It also helps in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the structure.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection